esplito/coding-notes/testingjavascript/install-configure-and-script-cypress-for-js-web-applications.md

 He creates a `buildUser`-function that generates a fake user with the help of the package `test-data-bot`.

-In the test he verifies that registration was successful by checking if we get redirected to the `baseUrl` a
+In the test he verifies that registration was successful by checking if we get redirected to the `baseUrl` and by checking if `localStorage.token` is a `string`.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg0MTUyMzgxMiwxMzc0NDc1MjA3LDU3OT
+eyJoaXN0b3J5IjpbLTEzNjY1ODM4MDUsMTM3NDQ3NTIwNyw1Nz
-AyMjk1NywxMDg1OTg2MjY0LC0xMDE1NDUxOTU1LC0xMzI0NDY2
+kwMjI5NTcsMTA4NTk4NjI2NCwtMTAxNTQ1MTk1NSwtMTMyNDQ2
-MDU3LDE0NTU4OTQwNDMsMTkwODg4NjM3MSw2MzQ4NzU4MDZdfQ
+NjA1NywxNDU1ODk0MDQzLDE5MDg4ODYzNzEsNjM0ODc1ODA2XX
-==
+0=
 -->